 The laws stipulate that in non-profit housing no one is allowed to make a profit from the rent.
 The rent has to be fixed so that it covers the expense of operating the estate.

 Bjarg's homepage is mostly in Icelandic as is the rent agreement.
 We encourage you therefore to have an Icelandic-speaking person guide you.

 The allocation rules, include guidance regarding the waiting list, application and rent.
 We encourage you to read them carefully.

 Below are the general conditions for renting an apartment from Bjarg Housing Foundation:

-1. You must have been a member of one of the trade unions or national unions of ASÍ or BSRB for the minimum of 24 months (the time you are eligible for an apartment) and currently employed.
-Valid union members who are temporarily not working, for a maximum of 12 months, due to maternity/paternity leave or sickness are also entitled to sign up.
+1. You must have been a member of one of the trade unions or national unions of ASÍ or BSRB for the minimum of 24 months (viewed from the time you are eligible for an apartment) and currently employed.
+Members who are temporarily not working, for a maximum of 12 months, due to maternity/paternity leave or sickness are also entitled to sign up.
 Students, working with school, qualifying for apartments in student housing are not entitled to Bjarg apartments.